Basic Science Core Course

 - Interpreting experimental data

-The Core Course also includes instruction on the use of scientific databases.
+The course also includes instruction on the use of scientific databases.

-The Core Course is delivered in multiple formats, including:
+The course is delivered in multiple formats, including:

 - Experimental design sessions

 The course extends from August to December and is valued at nine credit hours.
 Students begin advanced coursework in the latter half of the fall semester.
 By the end of the second semester, students join a graduate program and choose a laboratory for their dissertation research.

 The core curriculum content is comprised of three major biological themes: Proteins, Genes, and Cells.

 The energetic basis of protein structure; stability; ligand binding and regulation; enzyme mechanics and kinetics; methods of purification; and analysis by spectroscopic methods.